Kevin Thomas (film critic)

-Kevin B. Thomas (born 1936) is an American film critic who has written reviews for the Los Angeles Times since 1962.
+Kevin Thomas (born June 12, 1936) is an American film critic who has written reviews for the Los Angeles Times since 1962.
 His long tenure makes him the longest-running film critic among major United States newspapers.

+Thomas is known for giving fairly positive reviews compared to other critics, and certainly less critical than Kenneth Turan, who joined the Los Angeles Times in 1991.
+However, Thomas also gained fame after being punched in the nose by Tommy Sands, whose acting he criticized in a review of None but the Brave (1965).

+Early life and education

 Thomas was born in Los Angeles in 1936.
 He earned a bachelor's degree from Gettysburg College in 1958 and master's degree from Pennsylvania State University in 1960.

-Thomas is known for giving fairly positive reviews compared to other critics, and certainly less critical than Kenneth Turan, who joined the Los Angeles Times in 1991.
+Honors and awards

 In 2003, the National Lesbian and Gay Journalists Association gave Thomas a Lifetime Achievement Award.
-Thomas holds an honorary position on the Advisory Board of GALECA: The Society of LGBTQ Entertainment Critics and its Dorian Awards.
+Thomas holds an honorary position on the advisory board of GALECA: The Society of LGBTQ Entertainment Critics and its Dorian Awards.

+In his 2022 book Cinema Speculation – which includes an entire chapter about Thomas – Quentin Tarantino said that Kevin Thomas was the only critic at the Los Angeles Times who seemed to enjoy his job.

+A documentary on Thomas premiered in 2025 at the Wisconsin Film Festival.